-4.1 Do you agree that we are facing a global climate change emergency?
+1.1 Do you agree that we are facing a global climate change emergency?

 I strongly agree

 lagree

-l don't know
+I don't know

-Idisagree
+I disagree

 I strongly disagree

-Furth er comments:
+Further comments:

 4.2 Do you agree that generating electricity from renewable sources, and reducing our reliance on fossil fuels, can help towards tackling the issue of climate change?

 I strongly agree

-lagree
+l agree

 I don't know

 I disagree

-I strongly disage ree
+I strongly disagree

 Further comments:

-4.3 Do you agree that we need to develop solar farms to support greater energy independence and energy security for Scotland?
+4.3 Do you agree that we need to d security for Scotland? develop solar farms to support greater energy independence and energy

-l strongly agree
+I strongly agree

 l agree

 I don't know

-I l disagree
+I disagree

-I I strongly disagree
+I strongly disagree

-F urther comments:
+Further comments:

-s

 5 Your details

-Please provide your name and contact details below in order to authenticate this comments form.
-Providing this information gives context to your feedback, facilitates a better understanding of community views and priorities, and enables us to respond to any questions raised.
-However, if you are not comfortable providing us with your full contact details, please include your postcode as a minimum.

-Your contact details will be treated by RES and Cavendish Consulting with the strictest of confidence, in line with the General Data Protection Regulations (GDPR) 2018.
-We may at times share your contact details, in confidence, with third parties who we employ to help process your comments or update you on the project and by providing your details below you consent to this.
-You may write to RES or Cavendish Consulting at any time to ask that your contact details be removed from our records and from any third parties we work with.
+informat and ena full con Your con the Gen with thir details b tion gives context to your feedt bles us to respond to any ques tact details, please include you ntact details will be treated by least eral Data Protection Regulation d parties who we employ to help below you consent to this.
+You me details below in order to authenticate this comments form.
+Providing this back, facilitates a better understanding of community views and priorities, tions raised.
+However, if you are not comfortable providing us with your our postcode as a minimum.
+RES and Cavendish Consulting with the strictest of confidence, in line with is (GDPR) 2018.
+We may at times share your contact details, in confidence, or process your comments or update you on the project and by providing your nay write to RES or Cavendish Consulting at any time to ask that your contact difform any third parties we work with.

 Name

 Email

 Address

 Postcode

-If you would like to be kept up to date with the project, please tick this box

-When you have completed the comment form, please put it in the box provided.
-Comment forms can also be sent by email to bonnyknovsolarfarm@consultationonline.co.uk or by post to: C/o Cavendish Consulting, 220 St Vincent Street, Glasgow G2 5SG.
+When yo ou have completed the commer with the project, please tick this box Interpretation of the box provided.
+Comment forms can also be sent a substantian of the box provided.
+Comment forms can also be sent a substantian of the box provided.
+Comment forms can also be sent as a substantian of the box provided.

 Thank you for taking the time to complete this comment form, your feedback is important to us.